DataDog/integrations-core/datadog_checks_dev/README.md

     * update in-toto metadata
     * commit the above changes

+  You can release everything at once by setting the check to `all`.

   If you run into issues signing:

     - Ensure you did `gpg --import <YOUR_KEY_ID>.gpg.pub`

 Options:
-  --skip-sign  Skip the signing of release metadata -h, --help   Show this message and exit.
+  --skip-sign  Skip the signing of release metadata --sign-only  Only sign release metadata
+  -h, --help   Show this message and exit.
 ```